LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/if-you-chew.md

 ego's veil,

-what if you have ego
+what if you have an ego

-for each of them?
+for each one of them?

 &nbsp;